Pua A'e La Ka Uwahi O Ka Moe: Plot

 At the soft opening of Steve and Danny's restaurant, Sergeant Duke Lukela introduces Steve to Milton Cooper.
 Milton informs Steve that he was friends with his grandfather.
-Steve receives an old belonging of his grandfathers in which he finds a cold case former Honolulu Police Department Detective Chang Apana was working about Lila Kekoa, a girl who was found murdered.
+Steve receives an old belonging of his grandfathers in which he finds a cold case former Honolulu Police Department Detective Chang Apana was working about Lila Kekoa, a girl who disappeared on April 17, 1932.
 He decides to try and attempt to solve the case.
 While going through the notes for the case Steve falls asleep and dreams that he is his grandfather investigating the case in 1941.

 Steve and Milton exit the station and come under instant gun fire.
 Officer Mike Flanagan informs them of possible suspects.
 The two visit Evan Kekoa, Lila's brother to question him.
 They later find suspects in Chinatown, Honolulu and engage in a car chase with them which ends when the suspects have a car accident and their car catches fire killing both suspects.
 While Steve is getting treated by the doctor.

 Steve and Milton look towards Earl Blackstone for answers who points them to Alexa Alana, a singer and her manager “Biggie” Tupa.
 The two find and begin questioning Alexa who is shot during questioning.
 Before she dies she gives them the name "James".
 Captain Charles Sumner takes them off the case until further notice.
 However, the two continue to investigate.
 A gun leads Steve, Milton, and Mike to Clarence Whitmour.
 They infiltrate Clarence's house where they engage in a gun fight with his guards.
 They later find and begin to question him, during questioning an alarm goes off, the three walk outside and see the first planes flying towards Pearl Harbor.

 Steve wakes up and tells Danny that he thinks he solved the case.
 The two begin putting the pieces together and find a house where a plans were made to build a pool.
 Satellite imaging confirms that no pool was ever built.
 An HPD crime scene unit excavates the back yard and finds an old car buried with Lila's remains.

 While at their restaurant Steve tell Danny that he no longer wishes to be a part of the restaurant causing Danny to inform him that Kamekona has offered to buy their shares of the business.
 The two agree to sell.